Agents

 Manage Sessions

 The Sessions view in the Chat panel lists all active sessions (local, background, cloud).
+Sessions are sortable and titles sync between VS Code and Copilot CLI.
 Monitor status, switch between them, review file changes, and pick up where you left off.

 Agents and Tools